maddiestone/AndroidAppRE/reversing_native_libs.md

 ```

 ### Exercise #5 - Find the Address of the Native Function
 In Exercise #5 we're going to learn to load native libraries in a disassembler and identify the native function that is executed when a native method is called.
-For this particular exercise, the goal is not to reverse engineer the native method.
+For this particular exercise, the goal is not to reverse engineer the native method, just to find the link between the call to the native method in Java and the function that is executed in the native library.
 For this exercise, we will be using the sample Mediacode.apk.
 This sample is available at `~/samples/Mediacode.apk` in the VM.
 Its SHA256 hash is a496b36cda66aaf24340941da8034bd53940d1b08d83a97f17a65ae144ebf91a.

 #### Goal
 The goal of this exercise is to: